microsoft/trident/dev-docs/validating-container.md

    sudo sed -i 's#/dev/disk/by-path/pci-0000:00:1f.2-ata-2#/dev/disk/by-path/pci-0000:00:1f.2-ata-3#g' /etc/trident/config.yaml
    ```

-10. Delete the sqlite datastore, so we can try to perform clean install.
+10. Create an override file, so we can try to perform clean install.
 This
     validates a lot more steps compared to update process.
+Make sure this file
+    is created in an environment that can be reset, as it can lead to data loss.

     ```bash
-    sudo rm /var/lib/trident/datastore.sqlite
+    sudo touch /override-trident-safety-check
     ```

 11. Run Trident from the container to perform clean install: